Gabatrix: the Violet Wave

 “You know about the ivon?”

-“Yes, I researched the cultural history from the T’rintar clan.
+“Yes, I researched the cultural history of the T’rintar clan.
 I know it hasn’t been easy for your people.
 An entire race of people that lose their male population and then forcing some of the women to become ‘male’ to help ensure that the other women have a ... mate and have children.”

 She did her quick nods to him.
 “Yes ...
 I wish for the day that my procedure can be reversed.”